Deforestation in the southern Yucatán peninsular region: An integrative approach

 Forest Ecology and Management

-Turner, B. L.; Villar, Sergio Cortina; Foster, David; Geoghegan, Jacqueline; Keys, Eric; Klepeis, Peter; Lawrence, Deborah; Mendoza, Pedro Macario; Manson, Steven; Ogneva-Himmelberger, Yelena; Plotkin, Audrey B.; Salicrup, Diego Pérez; Chowdhury, Rinku Roy; Savitsky, Basil; Schneider, Laura; Schmook, Birgit; and Vance, Colin, "Deforestation in the Southern Yucatán Peninsular Region: An Integrative Approach" (2001).
-International Development, Community, and Environment.
-314.
+Turner, B. L.; Villar, Sergio Cortina; Foster, David; Geoghegan, Jacqueline; Keys, Eric; Klepeis, Peter; Lawrence, Deborah; Mendoza, Pedro Macario; Manson, Steven; Ogneva-Himmelberger, Yelena; Plotkin, Audrey B.; Salicrup, Diego Pérez; Chowdhury, Rinku Roy; Savitsky, Basil; Schneider, Laura; Schmook, Birgit; and Vance, Colin, "Deforestation in the southern Yucatán peninsular region: An integrative approach" (2001).
+Geography.
+618.